Second-Live/karma-up/docs/config/01-configuration-file.md

 Note: Most of the framework adapters, reporters, preprocessors and launchers need to be loaded as [plugins].

-The Karma configuration file can be written in JavaScript, CoffeeScript, or TypeScript and is loaded as a regular Node.js module.
+The Karma configuration file can be written in JavaScript and is loaded as a regular Node.js module.

 Unless provided as argument, the Karma CLI will look for a configuration file at

 * `./karma.conf.js`
-* `./karma.conf.coffee`
-* `./karma.conf.ts`
 * `./.config/karma.conf.js`
-* `./.config/karma.conf.coffee`
-* `./.config/karma.conf.ts`

 in that order.